What are the Best Texas Medical Schools?

 Requirements

-You must have taken the MCAT from the last 3 years, and enrolled in at least the following courses:
+You must have taken the MCAT in the last three years and enrolled in at least the following courses:

 • 1 course of Biochemistry